OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: Introduction

 \section{Introduction}

-Ontologies play a foundational role in encoding structured domain knowledge among the most prominent symbolic frameworks, particularly in fields such as finance, medicine, science and legal domain.
+Ontologies play a foundational role in encoding structured domain knowledge among the most prominent symbolic frameworks, particularly in fields such as finance, the sciences, and law.
 They provide a formal structure through well-defined concepts (classes), relationships (e.g., hierarchies and semantic connections), and instances (individuals) \cite{gruber1993translation, noy2001ontology, mcguinness2004owl}.
-In recent years, as Large language models (LLMs) have significantly revolutionized numerous fields with their remarkable capabilities in various tasks~\cite{openai2023gpt4, wei-et-al-2022-chain}, the interaction between ontologies and the knowledge-rich LLMs has sparked significant interest, raising research into ontology-related tasks such as leveraging LLMs for ontology creation.
+In recent years, as Large language models (LLMs) have transformed numerous fields with their remarkable capabilities in various tasks~\cite{wei-et-al-2022-chain, openai2023gpt4}, the interaction between ontologies and knowledge-rich LLMs has sparked significant interest, raising research into ontology-related tasks such as leveraging LLMs for ontology creation.

 However, whether LLMs can truly comprehend and manipulate structured symbolic knowledge remains a subject of intense debate \cite{tang2023large, pavlick2023symbols, yan2024large, saba2024reinterpreting}.
 This discussion centers on whether statistical pattern recognition can replicate the symbolic representations and logical structures traditionally managed by classical knowledge representation systems.
 Therefore, a critical yet underexplored question arises for ontology practitioners and researchers: to what extent can LLMs understand, utilize, and construct ontologies?
-While several datasets have been developed for ontology-related tasks~\citep{badie2017formal, peng-etal-2022-copen, wu-etal-2023-plms, bombieri2024llms, qin2024comprehensive, song2025peeled, he2023language, sun2024large, kang2024researcharena, jiang2025hibench, e2eol2024lo, li2024ontology}, these works typically focus on one or two isolated ontology aspects and are rarely designed specifically for evaluating LLMs.
+While several datasets have been developed for ontology-related tasks~\citep{wu-etal-2023-plms, bombieri2024llms, qin2024comprehensive, song2025peeled, he2023language, sun2024large, jiang2025hibench, e2eol2024lo, li2024ontology}, these works typically focus on one or two isolated ontology aspects and are rarely designed specifically for evaluating LLMs.
 Furthermore, there is an absence of a comprehensive taxonomy that systematically categorizes the ontological capabilities required across domains and tasks, thus hindering the reliable evaluation of LLMs capabilities on ontology.